 Every gift is precious and will make a huge impact on our work, no matter what the size.
 You can specify exactly how it's used if you feel passionate about some aspect of Cardiff University – a building, your school of study, a subject area or research project.
 Please get in touch and we'll be delighted to discuss this with you.

-If you've already named Cardiff University in your will – thank you.
-We would love to officially offer our gratitude for your generous gift, so please complete our legacy pledge form (you can tell us as little or as much as you like) and return it to us at the address listed on the form.
+If you've already named Cardiff University in your will, thank you.
+We would love to officially offer our gratitude for your generous gift.
+Please complete our legacy pledge form (you can tell us as little or as much as you like) and return it to us at the address listed on the form.

 Your questions answered

 Yes, and we would be delighted to hear that you've left us a gift, but we appreciate that a will is a very private and personal matter.
 Any information you do share with us will be treated in the strictest confidence and is not legally binding.